Arrest suspects are protected from excessive force under the Due Process Clause of the United States Constitution.

 The primary question in Illinois police brutality cases is whether the actions of the arresting officer were carried out in a “good faith effort to restore discipline” or the result of a desire to cause harm to an arrestee.

-Proving that an officers’ use of force was in bad faith is often achieved by showing that the type of force used was objectively inappropriate.
+Proving that an officer’s use of force was in bad faith is often achieved by showing that the type of force applied was objectively inappropriate.

 The types of force deemed inappropriate or “excessive” depend on the facts of a particular arrest and can include:

-- Injuries to subdued arrestees: Police should not hurt an individual after they have been handcuffed or otherwise taken into custody.
-Police officers can be held liable for punching, kicking or otherwise hitting individuals who are handcuffed and not posing a threat to officer safety.
+- Injuries to subdued arrestees: Police should not hurt individuals after they have been handcuffed or otherwise taken into custody.
+Police officers can be held liable for punching, kicking, or otherwise hitting individuals who are handcuffed and not posing a threat to officer safety.

-- Baton beatings: Batons are police instruments that can be just as dangerous as gun use.
-Police officers must refrain from hitting a person with batons after they have been subdued and many police departments ban baton hits to a suspect-s head because these can result in debilitating brain injuries, spinal cord injuries, disfigurement and wrongful death.
+- Baton beatings: Batons are police instruments that can be just as dangerous as guns.
+Police officers must refrain from hitting a person with batons after he or she has been subdued, and many police departments ban baton hits to a suspect’s head because these can result in debilitating brain injuries, spinal cord injuries, disfigurement, and wrongful death.

-- Tasers: many police departments view the use of tasers and other electrical-shock devices as a convenient way to quickly get a suspect under control.
+- Tasers: Police departments often view the use of tasers and other electrical-shock devices as a convenient way to quickly get a suspect under control.
 Unfortunately, there have been several individuals who have suffered severe personal injuries, including heart attacks, due to excessive or unnecessary taser use.

-- Car accidents: the use of a squad car to stop a suspect can result in serious personal injuries or the suspect-s death.
+- Car accidents: The use of a squad car to stop a suspect can result in serious personal injuries or the suspect’s death.
 The reckless operation of a squad car can also endanger the lives of innocent pedestrians and other motorists.
-Despite various forms of legislative immunities that protect officers engaged in the color of law when they are in a squad accident, GWC has been successful in many cases where squad cars caused serious injuries to other motorists and pedestrians.
+Despite various forms of legislative immunities that protect officers engaged under the color of law when they are in a squad accident, GWC has been successful in many cases where squad cars caused serious injuries to other motorists and pedestrians.

 Need Help?
-Contact Our Illinios Police Brutality Lawyers Today
+Contact Our Illinois Police Brutality Lawyers Today

-Cities and state agencies aggressively resist excessive force claims, especially when an arrestee has not suffered debilitating personal injuries, or has a prior criminal record.
-That is why it is important to contact an experienced police brutality lawyer who has the skills and resources to prosecute your successful case against state and local governments.
+Cities and state agencies aggressively resist excessive force claims, especially when an arrestee has not suffered debilitating personal injuries or has a prior criminal record.
+That is why it is important to contact an experienced police brutality lawyer who has the skills and resources to prosecute your case successfully against state and local governments.

-Take a look at our Case Results section of our website and you will see the large results that we have secured for several of our client in a variety of different types of injury claims.
+Take a look at the case results section of our website and you will see the significant outcomes that we have secured for several of our client in a variety of different types of injury claims.